erroronline1/qualitymanagement/readme.md

 * makes sure you took every aspect into account regarding the norm - but you can modify checkpoints to your needs
 * makes sure everyone has access to documents and functions you decide to is supposed to - in case your quality manager calls in sick there is still access to the system (as supposed to a software i saw whose document access was fully dependent on profile login and license number)
 * supports free word design choices (as supposed to the aforementioned softwares styling limitations due to use of .rtf-templates)
+* has a built in interface for general availability of information - data export to the assistant

 ## requirements
 * one somewhat experienced office user to customize the document-blueprints and vba-codes